himelmallick/IntegratedLearner/README.md

 Optional dependency for BART workflows:
 - `sl_bart` and BART uncertainty utilities rely on `bartMachine` and a working Java setup.
-- If Java/BART are unavailable, use non-Java learners such as `SL.randomForest` (continuous/binary) or native multiclass learners.
+- If Java/BART are unavailable, use another continuous/binary learner (`SL.randomForest` is a standard SuperLearner alternative) or a native multiclass learner for multiclass outcomes.

 ## Installation